-The Cabinet Office has today published early results showing the impact the government’s marketing and advertising freeze since June 2010.
+The Cabinet Office has published early results showing the impact of the government’s marketing and advertising freeze since June 2010.

-The Cabinet Office has today published early results showing the impact so far of the government’s marketing and advertising freeze, which was implemented in June this year.
+The government’s marketing and advertising freeze was implemented in June this year.

 Mr Maude said: